 In 2007, the partnership between the state of Virginia and the VHCF was dissolved and the Foundation board was awarded the land through a United States Department of Agriculture loan.
 The VHC became wholly private yet was still committed to serving its participants and the state of Virginia with a standard of excellence seen at state supported facilities.
 Of the change, board president Stephen C. McBroom said, “In the 20-plus years of our history, February 15, 2007 will perhaps stand as one of the most important days in the life of the Virginia Horse Center.
 It is the day that every horse and every horseman who has or will share the beauty and excellence of this facility assumed ownership of what is fast becoming the finest equestrian venue in the world.
 The Virginia Horse Center has a new owner- you and your equine partner!
 Our sincerest congratulations to you both.”

-The Foundation celebrated its 25th anniversary on October 8, 2011 with deep satisfaction about the progress and endurance of the VHCF and great optimism for the next twenty-five years.
+The Foundation will celebrate it's 30th anniversary this year with deep satisfaction about the progress and endurance of the VHCF and great optimism for the next thirty years.